 If you have pain with sex it is worth getting a check-up to rule out medical or physical causes of painful sex such as infection or endometriosis.
 See a doctor you trust or a pelvic health specialist such as a pelvic floor physiotherapist.
 Your GP or Gynaecologist can also give you information on sexual health clinics, support groups, and specialists health professionals who may be more able to help you.

 3. Slow down

 Women do not get aroused as quickly as men do.
 Women’s arousal naturally builds quite slowly, but that time is very well spent.
-The more aroused you are, the more relaxed and in the mood you will be.
-It can help to get in the mood if you warm up slowly with your favourite vibrator, spend more time kissing and cuddling before you move to penis in vagina sex, and remember foreplay in all its forms is not a rude word,
+The more aroused you are, the more relaxed and in the mood, you will be.
+It can help to get in the mood if you warm up slowly with your favorite vibrator, spend more time kissing and cuddling before you move to the penis in vagina sex, and remember foreplay in all its forms is not a rude word,

 3. Check your protection…

 Condoms and dams are important safer-sex supplies, but if you have a latex allergy that can cause pain during or after sex.
 Some of these products also have lubricant or spermicide already on them and that can be irritating for some people.
 It is something to keep in mind.

 Pain with sex is not always an easy topic to discuss and it can bring up a lot of emotions in both you and your partner, but it is important to talk.
 No one is a mind reader so please keep the lines of communication open.
 It is worth discussing before you get hot and steamy.
 Sit down with your partner when you are not likely to be interrupted and you have time so you can work out what you need to do to keep sex pain-free – from trying new positions, what could help get you in the mood more or buying lube, the Ohnut or toys.